Orange Cranberry Cream Cheese Thumbprint Cookies

 How to make Orange Cranberry Thumbprint Cookies

-To make this cookie dough, you’re going to want a stand mixer or a hand mixer.
+You need a stand mixer fitted with the paddle attachment or a hand mixer to make this recipe.
 It’ll make your life a lot easier, so please, get yours out before you begin all these shenanigans.

 In a large bowl, beat the cream cheese and granulated sugar together.
 Continue mixing them until the sugar is well incorporated into the cream cheese.

 Pour in the milk and white vinegar.
-Stir those in, as well.
+Stir those in until combined.

-In another bowl, sift together the flour, baking powder, baking soda and salt.
+In a medium bowl, sift together the flour, baking powder, baking soda and salt.
 (Yes, I know this is an extra step, but it’ll make your cookies more consistent.
 Take the time to do this.)

 Sprinkle the dry ingredients the wet ingredients, and use the hand or stand mixer to mix the ingredients until they’re completely incorporated.